pieter-degroote/lab-tests-concepts/UltimateKEYS (conceptual)/README.md

 # UltimateKEYS (conceptual)

-In this version the cent sign (¢) has been replaced with the per mille sign (‰).
+In this version the 'cent sign' (¢) has been replaced with the 'per mille sign' (‰).

 The cent sign is represented as '¢', but sometimes also as 'c'.
 The cent sign has largely fallen into disuse since the mid-20th century.
 However, the cent sign is still more often used than the per mille sign in daily life, hence this version is conceptual.